Updated: Jul 10, 2026, 11:31 PM GMT+0000

 2. For each state, the page ranks the topics with the highest aggregate miss rates after minimum sample thresholds are met.

-3. The Confusion Score is a 0-100 index.
-It combines the top missed topic with the average of the top three missed topics, so one oddball topic does not fully define a state.
+3. The Confusion Score is a 0-100 index: 72% of the score comes from the top missed topic and 28% comes from the average of the top three missed topics, so one oddball topic does not fully define a state.

-4. Live learner pulse and state activity metrics come from the site activity layer populated from Amplitude and refreshed outside this template.
+4. Live learner pulse and state activity metrics come from the aggregate site activity layer and are refreshed outside this template.

 5. Exact proprietary answer text, individual learner records, device IDs, and user profiles are not included in the public dataset.